Here is a naive implementation of matrix multiplication using a HSA kernel:

 @roc.jit def matmul(A, B, C): i = roc.get_global_id(0) j = roc.get_global_id(1) if i >= C.shape or j >= C.shape: return tmp = 0 for k in range(A.shape): tmp += A[i, k] * B[k, j] C[i, j] = tmp

 This implementation is straightforward and intuitive but performs poorly, because the same matrix elements will be loaded multiple times from device memory, which is slow (some devices may have transparent data caches, but they may not be large enough to hold the entire inputs at once).

-Because the shared memory is a limited resources, the code preloads small
+Because the shared memory is a limited resource, the code preloads a small

 block at a time from the input arrays.
 Then, it calls